 Lack of Systems

-Frustrated employees will always look for a less stressful work environment, and having a lack of systems in place is a fast way to accomplish this feat.
-Make sure your employees know what is expected of them and that their workday is somewhat predictable to keep your retention numbers as high as possible.
+Frustrated employees will always look for a less stressful work environment.
+So, having a lack of systems in place is a fast way to accomplish this feat.
+Make sure your employees know what is expected of them and that their workday is somewhat predictable.
+That way, you can keep your retention numbers as high as possible.
 If you don’t appreciate your crew, they will leave.

 Lack of Positive Reinforcement

 If an employee doesn’t feel appreciated in their job, they will look at other bars and nightclubs where they will be.
 You don’t need to give theme five figure raises; just an occasional “good job” to your bartenders and servers can be enough positive reinforcement to make the difference.
 Or, perhaps remember to hand out holiday bonuses.
 Overall, it can be the difference between a happy employee and one who is ready to walk out the door on a busy Saturday night.

-Most people want a predictable schedule from their job, and jumping all over the place will lead to your best employees going elsewhere.
-Obviously, people will request days off and holidays will need extra staffing, but keeping your employees’ schedules somewhat fixed when at all possible will keep them happy and fresh for each of their shifts.
+Most people want a predictable schedule from their job.
+So, jumping all over the place will lead to your best employees going elsewhere.
+Obviously, people will request days off and holidays will need extra staffing.
+However, keeping your employees’ schedules somewhat fixed when at all possible will keep them happy.
+Moreover, it will keep them fresh for each of their shifts.
 This is one of the fastest ways to having a great team onboard.
 Additionally, you need to pay attention to the needs of your people.
 For instance, having Father’s Day off will be important to some, but not to others.
 By Having your finger on your staff’s pulse, you can make everybody happier.

 Lack of Opportunity

-Though there’s no “magic bullet” for solving every scenario with your employees, having an idea of how to create a fun, productive, and stress-free work environment can go a long way.
-If you run your bar or nightclub properly and have the right systems in place, retaining your qualified bar staff and employees will be less challenging than you might think.
+Sadly, there is no “magic bullet” for solving every scenario with your employees.
+However, having an idea of how to create a fun, productive, and stress-free work environment can go a long way.
+First, you need to run your bar or nightclub properly and have the right systems in place.
+Then, retaining your qualified bar staff and employees will be less challenging than you might think.
 Good luck and I wish you the best!